naughtyfruit53/FastApiv1.6/docs/FINANCE_ACCOUNTING_SUITE_DOCUMENTATION.md

 ## Overview

-The Finance and Accounting Suite is a comprehensive financial management system that provides complete financial control, reporting, and analytics capabilities for the TritIQ Business Suite platform.
+The Finance and Accounting Suite is a comprehensive financial management system that provides complete financial control, reporting, and analytics capabilities for the TRITIQ BOS platform.
 This production-ready implementation includes all essential accounting functions with modern dashboard analytics and forecasting capabilities.

 ## Table of Contents